-- Shinjuku City Official Website > Foreign Language Top Page > Employment and Status of Residence > Useful First Aid Skills
+- Shinjuku City Official Website > Foreign Language Top Page > Preparing for Emergencies and Disasters > Useful First Aid Skills

 Useful First Aid Skills

 If You See Someone Who Has Collapsed

 1.Tap the victim on the shoulders while talking to him/her to see if he/she is responsive.

 2.If there is no response, or if you are not sure what to do, shout for help, and ask people nearby to call 119 and to bring an AED (automatic external defibrillator).

 3.Check to see if the victim is breathing.

 Observe the victim for approximately ten seconds, checking the movement of the chest and stomach to determine if he/she is breathing normally.